nuuday/nuuday-android-bdc/README.md

-# Behavior Driven Components For Android by Nuuday
+# Behavior Driven Components For Android
+#### by Nuuday
- Decouple Your Android Component Logic And Get Out Of Base-Class Hell.
+Decouple Your Android Component Logic Through Behaviors And Get Out Of Base-Class Hell.

 ## What is this library about?
 What's the problem?
->All my fragments need to track if they are opened, wait, except maybe one..
+>All my fragments need to track if they are opened for user insight purposes, wait, except maybe one..

 >Oh well, I'll just make a BaseFragment with tracking and ignore it in that one component..

->Alright, but now some of my fragments need another feature in BaseFragment, but not others...
+>Alright, but now some of my fragments inheriting BaseFragment needs a shared feature, but not others...

 >How in the world do I solve this in a nice way?
 More inheritance layers?

-If you've ever made a BaseFragment (or another BaseComponent) in your Android project, then a problem like the one above is probably something you've encountered.
+If you've ever made a BaseFragment (or another BaseComponent), then a problem like the one above is probably something you've encountered.

 **So, what is the problem:**
-- Using BaseComponents causes a multitude of problems as your project scales
+- Using BaseComponents causes a multitude of problems as your project gains more complexity
 - Component code in Android can quickly grow beyond comprehension as more features are added to the component
-- A single Fragment or Activity can often begin to take care of many UI responsibilities, that are unconnected, but which all needs to live in the same component
+- A single Fragment or Activity can often begin to take care of many UI responsibilities, that are functionally separate, but which all needs to live in the same component
-- An Application object can often grow to take care of a range of initialization, twisting the onCreate() function into an unholy mess
+- An Application object often grows to take care of a range of initialization, twisting the onCreate() function into an unholy mess

 ## So how does this library solve the issue?
 This library makes Android components use the principle of [composition ](https://en.wikipedia.org/wiki/Composition_over_inheritance)[over ](https://www.youtube.com/watch?v=wfMtDGfHWpA)[inheritance](https://stackoverflow.com/questions/49002/prefer-composition-over-inheritance).